Dining on Campus - (931) 221-7444

 Student Affairs provides opportunities for students to build alliances between the classroom and campus life and experience the excitement and responsibility that comes from being an active member of a community of higher learning.
 The vice president’s office serves as an advocate for students and supports student learning and engagement.

-The vice president is responsible for the division of Student Affairs, including the Adult, Nontraditional & Transfer Student Center, Wilbur N. Daniel African American Cultural Center, Associate Vice President and Dean of Students, Career Services, Center for Service-Learning & Community Engagement, Fraternity & Sorority Affairs, Hispanic Cultural Center, Housing/Residence Life & Dining Services, Little Govs Child Learning Center, Military Student Center, Office of Disability Services, Student Conduct and Case Management, Student Life & Engagement, Student Affairs Programs and Assessment, Student Counseling & Health Services, Student Publications and University Recreation.
+The vice president is responsible for the division of Student Affairs, including the Adult, Nontraditional & Transfer Student Center, Wilbur N. Daniel African American Cultural Center, Associate Vice President and Dean of Students, Career Services, Center for Service-Learning & Community Engagement, Fraternity & Sorority Affairs, Latino Community Resource Center, Housing/Residence Life & Dining Services, Little Govs Child Learning Center, Newton Military Family Resource Center, Office of Student Disability Resource Center, Student Conduct and Case Management, Student Life & Engagement, Student Affairs Programs and Assessment, Student Counseling & Health Services, Student Publications and University Recreation.
 Students are always welcome in Student Affairs, and are encouraged to visit or call for assistance.

 The departments in Student Affairs provide a variety of educational, social and engaging programs for students throughout the year.
 Student Affairs is also the home of the APSU Parent & Family Association.
 Please contact Student Affairs if you need assistance at (931) 221-7341.
 Stay connected with us on Facebook @APSUStudentAffairs.